RadinaAvramova/RadinaAvramova/README.md

 I'm Radina, a passionate programmer who recently completed the JavaScript curriculum at Software University.
 My journey has taken me through various modules covering fundamental to advanced concepts in the language.
 Currently, I am focused on enhancing my skills in front-end and back-end technologies, developing various projects with different technologies, and continually expanding my knowledge in the dynamic field of web development.

 ## 💡 About Me
-- 🔭 I’m currently working on my portfolio projects for Junior Front End jobs
+- 🔭 I’m currently working on my portfolio projects for Junior Software Developer jobs
 - 🌱 I’m currently learning in Software University in Sofia.
 - 👨‍💻 All of my projects are available at : https://github.com/RadinaAvramova
 - ⚡ Always open to new opportunities for skill expansion.